 • Experimental icing testing facilities – Survey and database

 |SCI-298||Other||Active||RTG||2017||2020||Identification and Neutralization Methods and Technologies for C-IED |

 Countering threat of Improvised Explosive Devices is a high priority issue for NATO forces in order to minimize casualties and maintain freedom of movement, since improvised explosive devices and other explosive hazards are and will be deployed by terrorists and insurgents in NATO areas of operation.
 The IED threat is expected to remain a major threat in all future NATO missions.
 Many initiatives were carried out by NATO, individual nations, and other defence organisations to develop and embed methods and techniques to counter this threat.

 One of these initiatives was the establishment of the NATO STO Task Group SCI-233 ‘Route Clearance Concepts’ in 2010.
 This TG focussed on the selection of the most optimal detection sensor technology combinations for route clearance, based on an assessment of all conceivable detection technologies.
 The SCI-233 results can be used as the starting point for the development of mounted stand-off detection capability in route clearance.
 (The SCI-286 ‘Technology roadmaps towards stand-off detection in future road clearance’ will contribute to this development.)
 It is noted that for the other elements in route clearance, such as identification and neutralization, an assessment of technologies and methods is missing.

-The TG will make an inventory of all conceivable technologies and methods for the identification and neutralization of IEDs.
-As a second step, the TG will assess the suitability and current and future (i.e. after foreseen development) performance of these technologies and methods for representative threat items in relevant scenarios.
+The objectives of this RTG are to create inventory of all technologies and methods commonly used for the identification (ID) and neutralization of IEDs.
+The RTG will assess the suitability and current and future performance of these technologies and methods for representative threats in relevant scenarios.

 - Inventory of technologies and methods for the identification and neutralization of emplaced explosive hazards;